The End of the Rendering Plant Eben van Tonder 10 September 2021

 Gel strength after heating of sausage.

-The fact that DCD is set to change the way meat is processed can not be disputed.
+It has been high time meat professionals re-look how the 5th quarter is processed.
 Functional ingredients that are subjected to high processing will become something of the past and this new look at how we do things will make food more affordable and substantially contribute to making food less processed.
 The British Agency for Food Safety talks about food that must be consumed in the way that it would be done if nothing is refined, extracted and concentrated.
-All this becomes available to the processor through DCD Equipment and technology.
+All this becomes available if we change the

 Rendering plants as the wastebasket for the abattoir is something of the past, to be replaced by this new technology.
 Instead of a wastebasket, what is about to replace it is a completely new concept which materially contributes to the future of our lives on earth!